-'''

 VBoxManage setextradata "VM name" "VBoxInternal/TM/WarpDrivePercentage" 50

-'''

-9.14.3 Tuning the Guest Additions time synchronization parameters
+9.14.3 Tuning the Guest Additions time synchronization parameters where PARAMETER is one of the following:

 The VirtualBox Guest Additions ensure that the guest's system time is synchronized with the host time.
 There are several parameters which can be tuned.
 The parameters can be set for a specific VM using the following command: